Maryland Labor Laws Guide

 However, one section of their Labor and Employment law states that no employer can force an employee to:

-So, while there is no formal right-to-work law, a regulation protects employees from being manipulated through (or for) labor union membership.
+So, while there’s no formal right-to-work law, a regulation protects employees from being manipulated through (or for) labor union membership.

 Whistleblower protection laws

-Regarding whistleblower protection, the State of Maryland uses its own Maryland Whistleblower Law, which differentiates between public and private employees.
+Regarding whistleblower protection, the State of Maryland uses its own Maryland Whistleblower Law, differentiating between public and private employees.

-For the public sector, an employer is not allowed to fire, threaten, or discriminate against an employee if they report:
+For the public sector, an employer isn’t allowed to fire, threaten, or discriminate against an employee if they report:

-While the public sector guidelines are relatively straightforward, it is important to note that the State of Maryland takes whistleblower laws seriously.
+While the public sector guidelines are relatively straightforward, it’s important to note that the State of Maryland takes whistleblower laws seriously.

 Therefore, different laws apply depending on the following: